ezhukov/testvm/README.md

 ### About this solution

-Currently only architecture type 'all' is supported; build-rdeps finds package reverse build dependencies.
+The reverse build dependencies of a package are found with build-rdeps tool.